Phil Simmons: International career

-Like many before him, Simmons found the transition to Test cricket difficult, making only one century in his Test career (110 at Melbourne, during the West Indies' 1992-93 tour of Australia, and finishing his career in 1997 with a batting average of just 22.26 in 26 matches.
+Like many before him, Simmons found the transition to Test cricket difficult, making only one century in his Test career (110 at Melbourne, during the West Indies' 1992–93 tour of Australia, and finishing his career in 1997 with a batting average of just 22.26 in 26 matches.

 Simmons proved more adept at the international one day game, playing a total of 143 ODI matches between 1987 and 1999.
-Making his ODI career at the 1987 Cricket World Cup, he made two half-centuries (50 against Pakistan and 89 against Sri Lanka).
-At the 1992 World Cup, he played four matches including scoring 110 versus Sri Lanka.
-In December 1992, during the 8th match of the World Series Cup in Australia, Simmons won the Man of the Match award for his match-winning spell of 10 overs, 8 maidens, 3 runs, 4 wickets, with an economy of 0.30, against Pakistan.
+Starting his ODI career at the 1987 World Cup, he made two half-centuries (50 against Pakistan and 89 against Sri Lanka).
+At the 1992 edition, he played four matches including scoring 110 versus Sri Lanka.
+In December 1992, during the eighth match of the World Series Cup in Australia, Simmons won the Man of the Match award for his match-winning spell of 10 overs, 8 maidens, 3 runs, 4 wickets, with an economy of 0.30, against Pakistan.
 With this, Simmons holds the world record for most economical bowling performance (in terms of the fewest runs conceded) in an ODI among those who completed their maximum quota of overs (10 overs in a 50-over match).
-At Sharjah's Champions Trophy tri-series the following year he was named player of the series by scoring three half centuries and a total of 330 runs for the series.
-At the 1995/96 World Series Cup in Australia, which also included hosts Sri Lanka, Simmons failed to impress for which he was not selected for the 1996 World Cup.
-He was, however, recalled prior to the 1999 World Cup, where he played four matches, including his final ODI match (against Australia at Old Trafford).
+At Sharjah's Champions Trophy tri-series the following year, he was named player of the series; he scored three half-centuries and a total of 330 runs for the series.
+At the 1995–96 Australian Tri-Series which also included Sri Lanka, Simmons failed to impress for which he was not selected for the 1996 World Cup.
+He was, however, recalled prior to the 1999 edition, where he played four matches, including his final ODI match, against Australia in Manchester.